-Food in its purest form has the power to unite and heal and, more importantly, to create real peace and prosperity in the world.
-I believe that such food, given in a spirit of love, is the solution to all problems simply because food is so central to every cultural gathering, every spiritual holiday, every ritual, every battle, and every celebration – and, of course, because without food there is no meaning to life.
+I believe that food in its purest form can speak all languages.
+It has the power to unite and heal and, more importantly, to create real peace and prosperity in the world.
+I believe that such food, given in a spirit of love, is the solution to all problems simply because it is central to every cultural gathering, every spiritual holiday, every ritual, every battle, and every celebration—and of course, because without food there is no meaning or future.

 The Farm Animal Reform Movement (FARM) has this to say:

 Abusing and killing an innocent bird betrays the life-affirming spirit of giving thanks for our life, health, and happiness.
 The nearly 300 million turkeys killed each year in the U.S. spend their entire lives crammed in large sheds with little room to move.
 Artificially inseminated and selectively bred to gain enormous amounts of weight, they suffer heart attacks, broken limbs, lameness, and death from their genetically-induced accelerated growth rate.
 Most of these same conditions apply to “free range” turkeys.